 The university strongly encourages all faculty, staff, and students to protect themselves by getting vaccinated.
-The university’s plans for Fall 2021 are a direct result of adoption of the currently authorized COVID-19 vaccines, which are highly effective at protecting vaccinated people against symptomatic and severe COVID-19.
+The university’s Campus Plan is a direct result of adoption of the currently authorized COVID-19 vaccines, which are highly effective at protecting vaccinated people against symptomatic and severe COVID-19.
 COVID-19 vaccines are free and widely available.
 Those who do not get vaccinated against COVID-19 assume the greater likelihood that they may contract COVID and be required to isolate, might have to quarantine if exposed to someone with COVID, and could suffer severe adverse health consequences associated with COVID.

 For information about where to find vaccines locally, please visit the university’s vaccination webpage.

 Are vaccines required at the University of Mississippi?

 While the university urges everyone who is eligible to get vaccinated, the Oxford and regional campuses of the University of Mississippi do not currently require the COVID-19 vaccine for employment or enrollment.
 Further, we are not aware of any current plans by the Mississippi Department of Health to recommend a vaccine mandate or the Mississippi State Institutions of Higher Learning Board of Trustees to create such a requirement for the entire university system.

 See updates about the employee vaccine mandate here.